 Great question!
 I still remember the first time my mother took me to that theatre when I was a young girl.
 We saw the film “Mermaids” starring Cher and Christina Ricci.
 I still remember there being a wishing well with goldfish in the front lobby.

 The theatre you are speaking of was located at 280 St. Paul Street in St. Catharines.
-It has gone by three different names beginning with “The Griffon”.
-Construction on The Griffon Theatre began in 1913 and opened on May 6th, 1915.
+It has gone by three different names beginning with “The Griffin”.
+Construction on The Griffin Theatre began in 1913 and opened on May 6th, 1915.
 The Theatre had 1, 346 seats, including a 346 seat balcony that was removed in 1934.
 It was owned by John Griffin, the largest theatre chain owner in Canada at the time.
 On opening day, the feature presentation was the classic Charlie Chaplin silent film “The Tramp” that was played from a hand cranked projector.
+This was the fist time that this film was shown in Canada.
 When the equipment was upgraded, the original projector sat on display in the lobby.

 A historic event occurred on June 12, 1918 when 4 reels of film caught fire.
 It took firemen 4 chemical fire extinguishers to put out the blaze, but the orchestra continued to play through the incident, assisting in dispelling any chaos that may have broken out among guests.